 Your job as a sales professional is to understand what problems the customer is currently facing, determine if your product can help (and to what extent), then make a recommendation to the customer.
-Doing so requires you to do the following 3 things:
+Sales methodologies like MEDDPICC or MEDDIC can help with this, but fundamentally, doing so requires you to do the following 3 things:

 Let’s break each one down so we can get you your Sales Ph.D 😊.

 Picking up our doctor’s office analogy, notice how every doctor attempts to build rapport right at the beginning of a visit.
 They knock before they enter (polite), introduce themselves (familiarity), and sit down and thoughtfully ask you what’s wrong (curiosity).
 Sure, they could just walk in and stick a thermometer in your ear and get the answer, but they know that building rapport is critical to the doctor <> patient relationship.
 The same is true in sales.

 When you get on a call (or any other format), take the first 2-3 minutes to build rapport.
 An easy cheat code to do so is to use the opening question as a way of sharing something personal:

 You: “Good morning Chandra - how’s your Monday?”

 Prospect: “Good morning!
 It’s good, how’s yours?”

 You: “Actually, it’s been a rather unique Monday.
 My daughter just turned 10 months old, and she celebrated by waking up at 4am!
 Which means I also got the privilege of waking up at 4am… thank god for coffee!”